BIMIB-DISCo/LACEView/Docs/Developer guide.md

 > Most of the JS code will be soon be moved to atomic js files which will be added as dependencies

+### LACEview.R

+Contains the sizing policy, function to compute adjacency matrix, generate color codes, cytoscape node elements and more.

+### LACEview.js

+Contains all of the widget UI.
+The cytoscape window, streamgraph from D3, code to fetch Data from Ensembl, user interactions.